 The Tessellated Pavement is a state reserve at Eaglehawk Neck on the Tasman Peninsula in Tasmania.
 It is about 25 minutes from this historic Port Arthur and about 90 minutes from Hobart.

 It is located on a narrow isthmus connecting mainland Tasmania to the Tasman Peninsula.
 Apart from Port Arthur, the Tasman Peninsula is home to stunning natural formations such as the Devil’s Kitchen, Tasman Arch and the Tasman Blow Hole.

 We stayed at Eaglehawk Neck overnight which allowed us to take the short drive to Port Arthur to be there when it opened.
-It also allowed us to see this amazing formation both at dusk and the following morning.
+It also allowed us to see this amazing formation both at dusk and early the following morning.

-The formation began around 60 million to 160 million years ago when pressure caused cracks in the rock.
-Since then the ocean has eroded the areas between the cracks giving the tiled appearance we see today.
+Over time the ocean and sand has eroded the areas between the cracks giving the tiled appearance we see today.